 This post may contain affiliate links, which help to keep Discerning Cyclist rolling.
 Learn more.

 Cycling primarily targets leg and trunk muscles, but it can provide a full body workout when riding out of the saddle or engaging in intense efforts.
-It offers cardiovascular exercise, promotes weight management, fat loss, improves mood, reduces stress, and benefits overall physical and mental health.
+It can fix your body in 6 ways: It offers cardiovascular exercise, promotes weight management, fat loss, improves mood, reduces stress, and benefits overall physical and mental health.

 We all know and appreciate that exercising is an important aspect of a balanced and healthy lifestyle, but for many of us, finding the energy and time, on top of work and life commitments, to exercise regularly can be a chore in itself.